hexanitrohexaazaisowurtzitane/nspire-discord/README.md

 A program I wrote both in inspired-lua and c for my project to implement discord in the Ti Nspire It uses an ESP8266 to go online and I have both a USB-B mini cable to connect from the top of the calc or a custom made dock connector adapter (only works with ndless, so I cant really use it) - picture below

 <sub>Wait!
-Before you hate...</sub>

-<sub>This is my 1st time developing a project that includes serial, esp ( c lang ), lua and a nspire</sub>

-<sub>As of now, the code is horrible on both sides.
-I plan to rewrite the code and clean it up when possible!</sub>

-<sub>This was made as a hobby project so don't expect much</sub>
+Before you hate...</sub><sub>This is my 1st time developing a project that includes serial, esp ( c lang ), lua and a nspire</sub><sub>As of now, the code is horrible on both sides.
+I plan to rewrite the code and clean it up when possible!</sub><sub>This was my hobby project so don't expect much</sub>

 ## Welcome pannel && Main chat interface